kangzhai/AEPDSM/README.md

 command: python ASELSD.py

-Explanation: The input of the protocol is "fasta" data file of miRNA and lncRNA, the data format is such as:
+Explanation: The input of the method is "fasta" data file of miRNA and lncRNA, the data format is such as:

 ">Ath-miR4245" (RNA name)